 What is Ruby?

-Ruby is an open-source, object-oriented scripting language.
+Ruby is an open-source, object-oriented, interpreted scripting language.
 It was created by Yukihiro Matsumoto and released to the public in 1995.
 Ruby was written in C language and is able to support multiple platforms, including Windows, Mac, Linux, and Unix.
-This scripting language was created with simplicity in mind.
-Yukihiro Matsumoto’s ultimate goal was to create a sensible buffer between human programmers and the machines they were using.
+This interpreted scripting language was created with simplicity in mind.
+Yukihiro Matsumoto’s ultimate goal with the Ruby language was to create a sensible buffer between human programmers and the machines they were using.

-Ruby is a popular choice amongst professionals in application development and data science, but it is used in a wide variety of other applications too.
-Programmers enjoy using Ruby on web application projects for several reasons.
+Ruby is a popular choice amongst professionals in application development, data science, and memory management, but it is used in a wide variety of other applications too.
+Ruby developers enjoy using Ruby on web application projects for several reasons.
 The main benefits of using Ruby include: